swsnu/swppfall2021/hw4/README.md

 ## FAQs from past SWPP courses

 Q1.
 What is the priority for the error status codes?
 A1.
-You do not need to worry about the priority of the error status codes.
-We will not test cases where more than one error status code could be met.
+The priority between error status codes is 405 > 401 > 404 > 403. **However**, you do not need to worry about cases that are combinations of 400 + (405, 401, 404, 403).
+That is, we do not test cases in which the user sent un-decodable payload with not allowed HTTP request.

 Q2.
 If there is an empty list of Articles or Comments, what should be the return code and value?
 A2.
 You should return a 404 if no article exists.
 If an article exists but no comments exist, you should return an empty json response.